 Not necessarily.
+Some adults may have received a killed measles vaccine during the 1960s.
+The killed vaccine was available from 1963 to 1968 and administered to less than 5% of adults.
 People who have documentation of receiving live measles vaccine in the 1960s do not need to be revaccinated.
 People who were vaccinated prior to 1968 with either inactivated (killed) measles vaccine or measles vaccine of unknown type should be revaccinated with at least one dose of live attenuated measles vaccine.
-This recommendation is intended to protect people who may have received killed measles vaccine which was available in the United States in 1963 through 1967 and was not effective.
+Some people at increased risk of exposure to measles (such as health care professionals, international travelers, and during outbreaks) should receive 2 doses of MMR separated by at least 4 weeks.